mattclarke/advent_of_code_22/README.md

 - Part 1: convert to ints and see if the whole range is contained.
 - Part 2: similar but see if either of the ends of one range are enclosed by the other range.

+## Day 5
+- Part 1: the hard part was extracting the data for the crates, it would have been quicker to copy that information by hand.
+- Part 2: same but use an additional stack to keep the crate order.